Jakub Chlebowski: Life and career

 Chlebowski received an honorary degree from the University of Montpellier in France.
 He was the author of dozens of scientific and research papers in French, German and Polish, and three ground-breaking medical textbooks.
 He graduated from the University of Vilnius in 1929.
 In the 1930s Frydman worked at the Department of Internal Diseases in Vilnius.
 During World War II he was arrested by the Soviets and exiled to the depths of the Soviet Union.
 There, in Komi Republic and Krasnoyarsk Krai, as a prisoner, he worked as a doctor treating other prisoners despite the poorest conditions and with few supplies, earning the respect of senior Soviet officers.
 He also served as chairman of the Union of Polish Patriots in Krasnoyarsk.
 Frydman returned to Poland in 1945 following the war and decided to change his surname to Chlebowski.

 After the war Chlebowski was employed by the Clinic of Internal Diseases in Kraków and Łódź, and defended his dissertation in Łódź in 1948.

 In 1951 Chlebowski became involved in the founding of the Medical University of Białystok and was appointed Professor of Medicine and Director of the Department of Internal Diseases.
 Between 1957 and 1959 Chlebowski held the post of Vice-Rector of the Medical Academy in Białystok, and between 1959 and 1962 he was appointed as rector.

-Chlebowski was removed from the university during "1968 Polish political crisis|the March events" on 22 April 1968 at an openly held party gathering, attended by all university staff and students.
+Chlebowski was removed from the university during "1968 Polish political crisis" on 22 April 1968 at an openly held party gathering, attended by all university staff and students.
 The documentation from the Medical Academy in Bialystok (the college PZPR letter dated 23 April 1968) reads: "The Committee Campus Polish United Workers' Party of the Academy of Medicine in Bialystok, after consideration of the matter on 22 April 1968, seek a request to the National Minister of Health, by his Magnificent Rector of the local university professor on the appeal of Jakub Chlebowski, the position of Head of the Department of Internal Diseases of the Medical Academy in Bialystok, because of his hostile attitude of the People's Republic of Poland and the Soviet Union."

 On 16 October 1968 Chlebowski and his family (wife Tamar Chlebowski, a dentist, and his 21 years old daughter, Irena) emigrated to Israel.
 On 25 January 1969, Chlebowski was hit by a motorist whilst crossing the street.